-Roasted red peppers and caramelized onions combine flavors in this savory roasted pumpkin soup recipe, perfect for warming up on a cool autumn day.
+Roasted red peppers and caramelized onions meld together and provide the flavor punch to this savory roasted pumpkin soup recipe, perfect for warming up on a cool autumn day.

 I have been perfecting this recipe for several years now.

 When I first started my blog, I already wanted to post a savory roasted pumpkin soup recipe, but I never got around to it because I wasn’t fully satisfied with the resulting soup.
 While everybody in the house ate it (even my husband who isn’t much of a soup fan), I still felt like it was missing something.

 I later found that adding in other veggies like roasted red bell peppers and caramelized onions totally changed things.
 This sweet, creamy pumpkin soup has become one of my husband’s favorites.